dnp3/opendnp3-guide/mkdoc/docs/api/linklayer.md

 ```

 **Not having the link-layer Local/Remote addresses configured correctly is the most frequent source of communication problems.** Opendnp3 example applications
-automatically talk to eachother using a master address of 1 and an outstation address of 1024.
+automatically talk to each other using a master address of 1 and an outstation address of 1024.
 There is no standard default address.

 ### Keep-alives

 The link-layer will send a keep-alive request whenever it hasn't received a message from the other side of the link within the __LinkConfig.KeepAliveTimeout__ parameter.
 This configurable parameter defaults to 1 minute.
 It is generally only needed for quiescent TCP operations, and can be disabled for other types of configurations.
 It is an
-indispensible parameter for polled outstations that act as TCP servers.
+indispensable parameter for polled outstations that act as TCP servers.
 Writing to a socket is the only way to detect dead/half-open sockets.

 ### ILinkListener